 |

-is not a durable material for nutcrackers,
+is not a strong material so it is usually used for screw nutcrackers

 |